AltSysrq/crymap/book/src/imap.md

 If messages contain non-DOS line endings, the line endings are returned as-is, so as not to corrupt anything.
 Crymap understands both UNIX and DOS line endings in messages.
-This is expected to be a non-issue, given that GMail actually served messages exclusively with UNIX line endings before anyone noticed.
+This is expected to be a non-issue, given that GMail actually served messages exclusively with UNIX line endings for years before anyone noticed.
 (Note though that when acting as a UNIX MDA, Crymap _does_ convert line endings as they come in.
 This paragraph applies to messages that come in through IMAP or LMTP.)

 Unsolicited `FETCH` responses always include `UID` and `FLAGS`.
 If `CONDSTORE` has been enabled, they include `MODSEQ` as well.